michuW93/microsoft_azure_fundamentals/README.md

 7. Which of the following is optimized for storing massive amounts of unstructured data, such as videos and images?
 Blobs.
 Azure Blob storage is Microsoft’s object storage solution for the cloud. <b>Blob storage is optimized for storing massive amounts of unstructured data, such as text or binary data.</b>
 8. Azure Resource Manager templates use which format?
 Resource Manager templates are <b>JSON</b> files that define the resources you need to deploy for your solution.
 You can use the template to easily re-create multiple versions of your infrastructure, such as staging and production
 9. What can require two or more elements for full authentication.
 How it's called?
 Multi-Factor Authentication (MFA) can require two or more elements for full authentication.
+10. With Azure Site Recovery you can you can replicate data over VPN?
+No, <b>you can replicate data over public internet with ExpressRoute</b>
+11. What's the leagal agreement between Azure customer and Microsoft secure and process data?
+Data Protection Addendum (DPA)